Period: Northern Wei dynasty (386–534)

-The inscription on the back identifies the Buddha at the front as Dipankara, one of the Buddhas believed to have lived before the Historical Buddha Shakyamuni.
-He is attended, at the left, by a group of small figures wearing the clothing of the Xianbei, the non–Han Chinese peoples who ruled as the Northern Wei dynasty, and, at the right, by another standing figure.
-The latter may be a representation of a youth named Sumedha (or Sumati or Megha), the Buddha Shakyamuni in a past life, who visited the Buddha Dipankara and was so moved by the latter's enlightened state that he offered flowers to him and spread his hair on the ground to prevent Dipankara from walking in the mud.
-The imagery of this large sculpture illustrates the promise of enlightenment, or the possibility of enlightenment in the future.
-In Buddhism, the development of this advanced spiritual state is the goal of all practitioners.
+The inscription on the back of this stele identifies the Buddha depicted on the front as Dipankara, who was thought to have lived before the historical Buddha Shakyamuni.
+He is shown here attended by a group of small figures wearing the clothing of the Xianbei, the non–Han Chinese peoples who ruled the Northern Wei dynasty.
+The smaller standing figure to the Buddha’s right may represent a youth named Sumedha, who was destined to become the historical Buddha in another lifetime.
+The imagery of this large sculpture is therefore intended to illustrate the promise or possibility of enlightenment in a future life.
+In Buddhism, the achievement of this advanced spiritual state is the goal of all practitioners.

 The bodhisattva with crossed ankles on the back of the stele recalls similar figures in the collection from the Yungang cave temple complex.